LukeDowell/flash-chords/README.md

 Aaaand R.I.P, it doesn't work.
 It has to be something with the requestMIDIAccess() call, but I thought it was supported in chrome and safari by default.
 I'm going to figure out how to access the console logs on an ipad and fix it.

+Okay bad news, neither chrome nor safari on iOS support navigator.requestMIDIAccess.
+I read up on it a little bit and the MIDI api is apparently pretty trash security-wise.
+There are MIDI commands that could theoretically brick a hardware device, so the entire API has been removed or will not be implemented in a bunch of browsers.
+Additionally, WedMIDI support on WebKit is labelled as "not considering".
+This is a good lesson in doing compatibility research first, although I'm glad I have gotten this far anyway.
+I'm going to continue development since android mobile and desktops are still supported, I just need to get an android tablet.